newzealandpaul/wordpress-quick-reply-template-plugin/readme.txt

 === Quick Reply Template Plugin ===
-Contributors: paulwilliam
+Contributors: paul1999
 Requires at least: 2.7
 Tested up to: 2.7
 Stable tag: trunk
-Tags: reply, template, quick, comments, author
+Tags: reply, template, quick, comments, author, 2.7, admin

 Allows you to specify a reply template for the quick reply feature in Wordpress 2.7+.